NVIDIA/aistore/authn/README.md

 AIStore proxies and targets require a valid token in a request header - but only if AuthN is enabled.
 Every token includes all the information needed by the target:

 - UserID (username)
-- Time when the the token was generated
+- Time when the token was generated
 - Time when the token expires
 - User's AWS/GCP credentials

-A token is validated by target.
-The token must not be expired and it must not be in black list.
-Black list is a list of revoked tokens: tokens that are revoked with REST API or belong to deleted users.
-List of revoked tokens is broadcast over the cluster on change.
+A token is validated by a target.
+The token must not be expired and it must not be in the blacklist.
+The blacklist is a list of revoked tokens: tokens that are revoked with REST API or belong to deleted users.
+The list of revoked tokens is broadcast over the cluster on change.
 Periodically the list is cleaned up by removing expired tokens.

 ### Calling AIStore proxy API